icdevs/ICEventsWG/Meetings/20240522/icrc72draft.md

 ### Event Identifiers

 1. Event identifiers MUST be represented as natural numbers with infinite precision.
-These numbers MAY be blob representations of more complex numbering schemes, converted to natural numbers.
+These MAY be blob representations of more complex numbering schemes, converted to natural numbers.
 If an identifier is encoded, it MUST be encoded using Crockford's Base32, as specified at [Crockford's Base32](https://www.crockford.com/base32.html).

+2. Event identifiers MUST be unique for a specific event namespace.

 2. Events MAY specify a `prev_id` to indicate the immediately preceding message identifier known by the broadcasting system.
 Event systems SHOULD provide `null` in scenarios where event ordering is not critical or where ordering depends on details internal to the identifier.
 Event systems MAY interpret the `prev_id` based on implementation specifics, such that: